Unconventional Growth Kinetics and Fractal Interfaces of Colloidal Phase Separation in Active Liquids: Methods

 The order parameter $\phi$ is thus a binary variable: $\phi = +1$ indicates the colloid-rich phase, while $\phi = -1$ corresponds to the colloid-poor phase.
 Each lattice point is further categorized according to the number of $+1$ neighbors, denoted by $n_n$.
 Points with $n_n = 4$ are considered core points, located within clusters.
 Points with $2 \leq n_n \leq 3$ that have at least one neighboring core point are classified as edge points, residing at the interface.
-Points that do not satisfy these conditions are considered isolated and are located in low-density regions.\\
+Points that do not satisfy these conditions are considered isolated and are located in low-density regions.
+An illustration of this procedure is shown in Fig.~\ref{Fig5}, where the core points are colored black, low-density regions are colored white, and the interfacial points are colored red.\\